brevia-ai/brevia-app/doc/tests.md

 Here we provide a list of tests cases (features to test), whenever big refactors are performed.

+Perform all test with integrations:

+- Brevia
+- BEdita

+In the following list (BE) means BEdita integration only.

 ## Auth and Signup

 - Login
 - Logout
-- Password reset
+- Password reset (BE)
-- Signup
+- Signup (BE)

+## Recaptcha

+- Enabled (BE)
+- Disabled

 ## Session